ihodes/reticulum.js/README.markdown

 #### Todo:
 ###### Higher Priorities
+1. FSM and Instance-specific basic auth-keys instance:123-xyz-abc-456 e.g. need to be able to reify a FSM from a client, and be able to operate the reified machine from the client as well.
+Don't want to give up user api key for that.
+Perhaps need to allow reification to be publiccally available, and return the key for the instance reified for the client to store/be able to lookup on login.
+   -- soln. easy-just have a field with a random 64 char value on all FSM and FSM Instances that can be used to access them if the use isn't authenticated.
-1. Actions (need to separate concerns; keep the FSM away from actions)
+1. Actions (need to separate concerns; keep the FSM away from actions) -- soln? perhaps just keep actions in reticulum, but pass required info via the userContext (see User-lebel context and lookup, above)
   1. send (to other FSM instaces in group),
   1. reify (to other FSMs in group),

+##### Test...
+1. User context gets passed along and works well
+1. Tests for each action
+1. More error tests (make sure the API returns reasonable errors)

 ###### Lower Priorities
+1. make it nicer/easier to update user's context (right now you have to replace the entire JSON)
 1. GUI for creating/editing FSMs /fsm/new.html
 1. Hook up to backing services e.g. Twilio, Mailgun to start
 1. Schedule reification of FSMs (can schedule with a given global state object; this